 I find something alluring about also-rans.
-About artists who do not quite achieve the enduring commercial success they “deserve.”
-There is something of the outsider about them.
-There is something appealing about a group or individual artist carrying on anyway, even though no one is really listening.
+About artists who don't quite achieve the enduring commercial success they “deserve.”
+There's something of the outsider about them.
+There's something appealing about a group or individual artist carrying on anyway, even though no one is really listening.
 You do it for yourself.
 For your art.
 Your legacy.
 Because you need to.
 Because what the hell else would you do?

-Vincent Van Gogh whose work I also got to view for the first time in an expansive context on this trip—at Amsterdam’s Van Gogh museum, has a similar feel to me.
+Vincent Van Gogh, whose work I also got to view for the first time in an expansive context on this trip—at Amsterdam’s Van Gogh museum, has a similar mystique.
 The Red Vineyard was the only painting Van Gogh ever sold in his lifetime.
-It takes grit, self-belief, determination and equal measure of insanity to go on and paint another 900.
-Similarly, McCulloch often describes their 1984 epic Ocean Rain as “the greatest song ever written” and it is hard to argue with—other than to say, yeah but what about The Killing Moon, Bring On The Dancing Horses, Zephyr, Don't Let It Get You Down, Nothing Ever Lasts Forever, Rust, Stormy Weather, In The Margins, I Think I Need It Too?
+It takes grit, self-belief, determination and an equal measure of insanity to go on and paint another nine hundred.
+Similarly, when McCulloch (often) describes their 1984 epic Ocean Rain as “the greatest song ever written” it’s hard to argue with—other than to say, yeah but what about The Killing Moon, Bring On The Dancing Horses, Zephyr, Don't Let It Get You Down, Nothing Ever Lasts Forever, Rust, Stormy Weather, In The Margins, I Think I Need It Too?

 No one (new) is listening still.

-While Morrissey (with his appealing catalogue of Smiths teen angst) still pulls teenage fans by the droves to his gigs, Echo and the Bunnymen face a tide of grey/balding fans who remember only their past, not the engaging present-day body of work they are still creating.
+While Morrissey (with his appealing catalogue of Smiths teen angst) still pulls young fans by the droves to his gigs, Echo and the Bunnymen face an aging audience who remember only their past, not the engaging present-day body of work they are still creating.
 At Paard van Troje they play only one song from their comeback period.
-A lack of confidence in the newer (superior) material, or just going through the motions of playing what they think crowds want to hear?
+A lack of confidence in the newer (superior) material, or just going through the motions of playing what they think the dwindling crowds want to hear?
+I hope not.

-I hope not, because outsider chic is doing whatever you want and not caring anymore for commercial considerations, or what people think or desire.
+Being an outsider is embracing non-conformity.
+Doing whatever you want and not caring for commercial considerations, or what people think or desire.
 Just doing what you want because you need to.
-Because you are you.
+Because you are.
 Echo and the Bunnymen.
 Forever in the margins.
 Forever outsiders.
-Look them up.
-They could do with a few new fans.
-They’re on YouTube and the www.
-Tell them I sent you.